JKHeadley/rest-hapi/README.md

 };
 ```

-This will generate the following endpoints:
+This will generate the following CRUD endpoints:

 ```
 GET /user           Get a list of users